 Enrol yourself, your team or your organisation.
-Relevant and valuable for everyone from students to senior decision-makers.
-No prerequisite knowledge needed
+Relevant and valuable for everyone from students to senior decision-makers and executives.
+No prerequisite knowledge needed.

 Why we developed this course

 The 21st Century is throwing us many challenges, both entrenched problems and exciting opportunities.
 But these challenges are increasingly complex and our traditional methods of problem-solving are no longer adequate.

 That’s why the World Economic Forum and the OECD have cited complex problem solving as the most important skill we need this century.
 However, it is a relatively new concept and (until now) there has not been much around on what it entails and how to do it.

 We believe there is a huge opportunity to make more progress with the challenges of the 21st Century, by making complex problem solving skills more accessible, tangible, systematic and practical.

 We think complex problem solving skills are essential, life-long skills for pretty much everyone, from students and the most junior analysts, to our most senior decision-makers across academia, public, private, and NGO sectors.

 Improve how you think

 40 modules, jam-packed with ideas, practical techniques, stories, examples, case studies, quiz questions, useful resources, downloadable worksheets, references and guidance for learning-by-doing.
 Take a peek.

 Part I — Complexity and the 21st Century